-The Judicial Conference of Australia was established in 1993 as an incorporated association.
-Its objects relate to the public interest in maintaining a strong and independent judiciary within a democratic society that adheres to the rule of law.
+The objectives of the Judicial Conference of Australia all relate to the public interest in maintaining a strong and independent judiciary within a democratic society that adheres to the rule of law.

-Membership of the Conference is open to all serving and retired judges and magistrates in Australia and to masters and judicial registrars.
+Membership of the Judicial Conference of Australia is open to all serving and retired judges and magistrates in Australia and to masters and judicial registrars.